-- Heifer International – donates animals to and trains farmers in sustainable agriculture here and abroad.
+- Heifer International – donates animals to and trains farmers in sustainable agriculture here and abroad

-- Mount Grace Land Conservation Trust – protects significant natural, agricultural, and scenic areas and encourages land stewardship for the benefit of the economy environment, and future generations.
+- Mount Grace Land Conservation Trust – protects significant natural, agricultural, and scenic areas and encourages land stewardship for the benefit of the economy, environment, and future generations

-- New England Organ Bank
+- New England Organ Bank – information about organ donation

 - Quabbin Composting & Organic Gardening Program – works to protect the environment for future generations by recycling food resources, through sustainable agriculture, and by encouraging these practices in our community.